 Killing and Maiming

-The right to life and the prohibition of killing and maiming civilians are principles enshrined in humanitarian law, human rights treaties, and jurisprudence.
-With Security Council resolution 1882 (2009), the Council defined patters of killing and maiming of children in contravention of international law as a trigger for inclusion in the Report of the Secretary-General on children and armed conflict.
+With Security Council resolution 1882 (2009), the Council defined patterns of killing and maiming of children in contravention of international law as a trigger for inclusion in the Report of the Secretary-General on children and armed conflict.